 Use multiple monitors on VPS

-To begin, Launch Remote Desktop Connection and select the system you want to connect to with multiple-monitor support from the Computer drop-down list.
+To begin, launch Remote Desktop Connection and select the system you want to connect to with multiple-monitor support from the Computer drop-down list.
 Then, click the Options button to expand the Remote Desktop Connection window so that you can see all the tabs.
 Next, choose the Display tab and select the Use All My Monitors for the Remote Session check box, as shown in Figure A. To complete the procedure, return to the General tab and click the Save button.

+Selecting the Use All My Monitors for the Remote Session check box is all that is needed to enable the multiple-monitor feature.
 When you connect to the remote system, the remote system’s monitor will instantly fill your multiple monitors, just as if it were physically connected to the monitors.